Websites: past and present

-There are some tools that allow you to venture forth and retrieve old versions of your favourite websites.
+There are some tools that allow you to retrieve old versions of your favourite websites.
 The most famous of these is the Wayback Machine from the Internet Archive.
 Just type in your preferred URL and see snapshots way back to the mid 90s in some cases.

 With the Wayback Machine you can explore more than 344 billion web pages that have been saved over time, but bear in mind that the service doesn’t include every website that have existed.
 Sometimes it also shows snapshots with missing image files or missing Flash animations, thus not providing a completely accurate view of the past.